Yolanda De Iuliis

 Background

-Yolanda De Iuliis is a Scottish Italian researcher in archaeology at the Department of Classics, Archaeology and History, and the History of Art Subject Area Administrator and Coordinator at Edinburgh College of Art, University of Edinburgh.
-With over 7 years of experience in Higher Education, their research focuses on Mithraic studies, Roman religion, heritage and identity and the reception of Classical antiquity.
+Yolanda De Iuliis is a Scottish Italian researcher in archaeology at the Department of History, Classics and Archaeology, and the History of Art Subject Area Administrator and Coordinator at Edinburgh College of Art, University of Edinburgh.
+With over 10 years of experience in Higher Education, their research focuses on Mithraic studies, Roman religion, heritage and identity and the reception of Classical antiquity.
 They are the creator of the Mithraic Research Website and host of the Conversations about Mithras podcast, both of which promote engagement and scholarship on the cult of Mithras.

 Qualifications